chuangcaleb/super-sus-stew/README.md

 ### 3. Flowers

 If players want Dolphin's Grace to conveniently cross a strait, a player must scavenge for the Lily of the Valley.
 To mass produce Super Suspicious Stews, flower farms have to be built in the right biome.
-Specifically, if PVPers want to mass produce the powerful Health Boost effect, a Wither Rose farm must be made.
+Specifically, if players want the most interesting effects, a Wither Rose farm must be made.
 There's so many applications for the different effects of Super Suspicious Stews.
 There's so many goals to set, so much content that a player gets to experience and plan out for themselves.
 That's the core gameplay loop of Minecraft.

+### 4. Endgame Content

+As the latest addition, players can now get supercharged (soupier-charged?) versions of the Stew as an endgame challenge!
+They'd have to transport a brown Mooshroom *into the End* and soup them there to get the powerful Soupier Suspicious Stew, powerful versions with very interesting combination of potion effects.
+It's a lot of trouble to go through, but since once they've got the Mooshroom in the end, it's easy to spam farming the Soupier Stews — I've added an interesting 10-minute cooldown.
+The cooldown can be shortened with wheat!

 ## Limitations